The washer and dryer at Ms. Sue’s starts early in the morning and ends late at night.

 Often, at this well, there are vehicles, motorcycles pulled off the road while men and women fill yellow five gallon plastic jugs with water to take home for cooking, drinking, and bathing.

-I splash water on my face, direct from the spigot, stopping my walk for a moment.
+I splash water on my face, direct from the spigot, stopping my walk to Haiti Made for a moment.

 The kid meter is shaped like a stop signal with green,yellow, and red lights.